DataRSLI/DataCleanClass/CodeBook.md

 		4. This is repeated for the Mean and Standard Deviation seperatly
 		5. The sets of indices are concatenated and sorted in the proper order
 		6. The indices are used to index the Dataset
-		7. Clean the column names through removing and replacing characters in the selected datasets
+		7. The column names are cleaned through removing and replacing characters in the selected datasets

--  Seventh the TestLabels and Trainlabels are integrated using rbind and activity labels is read into R. Next:
+-  Seventh the TestLabels and Trainlabels are combined using rbind() and activity labels are read into R. Next:

- 	 	1. Activity Columns are named
+ 	 	1. Activity Columns are renamed
-                2. Assigns the Frequency Domain Signal Column
+                2. The the Frequency Domain Signal Column is assigned to varible x (note: x was chose to match the genral for of grep())
 		3. Pattern Matches replacing "-" using grep
 		4. The cleaned activity description column is stored in ActivityLabs

 -  Eighth Subject.idTest and Subject.idTrain are integrated
-   using rbind and and stored in Subject.ID.
+   using rbind() and and stored in Subject.ID.
 Next:

  	 	1. The "Subject.ID" name is given to Subject.ID
-		2. The Subject ID, Activity Levels, and N feature columns where integrated created a new data frame called NewDataSet
+		2. The Subject ID, Activity Levels, and DataSet where integrated and created a new data frame called NewDataSet
 		4. The new data is checked for correctness

--  Ninth the new data set is written out to working directory
+-  Ninth the new data set from set eight is written out to working directory

--  Tenth the script melts the NewDataSet and then dcasts that data taking the mean for each activity, for each subject, for each variable
+-  Tenth the script reshapes the NewDataSet using the melt() and dcast().The dcast() takes the mean for each activity, for each subject, for each variable

--  Eleventh the new data set is written out to working directory
+-  Eleventh the new data set from step ten is written out to working directory

+III.
 Codebook:

 	These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.